hikeventures/hikeventures.github.io/_posts/articles/products/2017-01-23-garmin-suunto.markdown

 Personally, I don't care that much about the touch screen.
 However, the color display in combination of the map is a really cool feature.

-Moreover, the Fenix 5X also has a hear rate monitor built into the back of the watch so you can measure your hear beat without wearing a heart strap around your chest.
+Moreover, the Fenix 5X and the Suunto Spartan Trainer Wrist HR also has a heart rate monitor built into the back of the watch so you can measure your heart beat without wearing a heart strap around your chest.

-Suunto has already announced to release a similar model in a few weeks which is going to be called Suunto Spartan Sport HR.

 However, it will still miss the map feature which I like on the Garmin Fenix 5X.
 On the other hand, the Suunto Spartan has a slightly better screen resolution.

+If you only want to wear your watch occasionally or just want to monitor your jogging in the city then the Suunto Spartan Trainer Wrist HR is probably the best solution.
+It is the least expensive and lightest watch of all models but also comes with less battery life which is acceptable if you don't do for example longer hiking trips.

 Would this change my purchase decision?
 No. I still prefer the watch which can upload topo maps - the Garmin Fenix 5X.
-The Suunto Spartan might be however more appealing for those who need the lightest gear and don't need the map feature of the Garmin Fenix 5X.
+The Suunto Spartan Trainer Wrist HR might be however more appealing for those who need the lightest gear and don't need the map feature of the Garmin Fenix 5X.